Best Matcha in Switzerland: Why It's So Hard to Find (2026)

 - Do they mention shading duration?

-- Is the matcha finely ground or machine-ground?
+- Is the matcha stone-ground or machine-ground?

 - Can they tell you which region and farm it comes from?